 - Thrombocytopenia (low blood platelet count)

 HELLP Syndrome can occur at any point after 20 weeks of pregnancy, but is most common between 27 and 37 weeks.
-However, almost a third of cases occur only after delivery.
+However, between 15 % to 30 % of of cases of HELLP Syndrome occur only after delivery.
 Long-term complications can include:

 - Retarded fetal growth

 - Placental abruption, i.e. separation of placenta from uterine wall before labor

 - Eclampsia, i.e. seizures in pregnant women with high blood pressure

 Placental abruption can reduce the supply of oxygen and nutrients to the unborn baby, increasing the risk of retarded fetal growth.
 In severe cases, the unborn child may not survive.